ion2088/firedust/README.md

 ### Add your data

-Add your data to the assistant's memory to make it available in real-time.
-It's like a database that your users can access by simply chatting with your assistant.
-Natural language is the new SQL.
+Integrate your data into the assistant's memory for real-time accessibility.
+Users can effortlessly retrieve information by simply chatting with the assistant, making natural language the new way to query data.

 ```python
 important_data = [